Aeromium Barcode Fonts

 With Extended Sytle

 CheckDigit, which specifies whether you will like the check digit to be appended to the barcode.
-This check digit functions as an extra digit or character that is read by the scanner and is used to verify that the data that is read is correct.
-For some barcodes, the check digit is mandatory, while for others the check digit is optional.
-This property lets you choose whether or not to add the check digit when it is optional to include it.
-The barcodes that supports the optional check digit are Code 39, Code 39 Extended, Industrial 2 of 5, I2of5, ITF14 and Modified Plessy.
+This check digit functions as an extra digit or character that is read by the scanner and is used to verify that the data read is correct.
+For some barcodes, the check digit is mandatory, while the others' optional.
+This property lets you choose whether to add the check digit when it is optional.
+The barcodes that support the optional check digit are Code 39, Code 39 Extended, Industrial 2 of 5, I2of5, ITF14 and Modified Plessy.

 AeromiumBarcodes abc = new AeromiumBarcodes();